 To cook the pasta (whilst the sauce is simmering)

-- Bring a large pan of water to a boil, add 1 tbsp of salt and cook the pasta as the packet suggests.
+- Bring a large pan of water to a boil, add 1 tablespoon of salt and cook the pasta as the packet suggests.

 - Reserve a cup of the pasta cooking water and then drain the pasta.